cwroberts401/fetch-backend/README.md

 ```md
     { "payer": "EXAMPLE", "points": 200 }
 ```
 Points can also be negative value, but there must be enough payer points already in bank.
-No payer can hold a negative point value
+No payer can hold a negative point value.

+note that if you get an error that there are "not enough points available" when adding a negative transaction.
+Verify timestamps, positive point transaction must have earlier timestamp

 &nbsp;